Libra? Here’s your constellation | EarthSky.org

 However, the conjunction date of the sun and Zubenelgenubi changes over the long course of time.

-Over three thousand years ago, the sun and Libra’s star Zubenelgenubi were in conjunction on the Northern Hemisphere’s autumnal equinox (Southern Hemisphere’s spring equinox).
-Over three thousand years into the future, the sun and Zubenelgenubi will be in conjunction on the December solstice (Northern Hemisphere’s winter solstice or Southern Hemisphere’s summer solstice).
+More than 3,000 years ago, the sun and Libra’s star Zubenelgenubi were in conjunction on the Northern Hemisphere’s autumnal equinox (Southern Hemisphere’s spring equinox).
+Over 3,000 years into the future, the sun and Zubenelgenubi will be in conjunction on the December solstice (Northern Hemisphere’s winter solstice or Southern Hemisphere’s summer solstice).

-Irrespective of which constellation provides a backdrop for the sun on the September equinox, the sun is said to be at the first point of (the sign) Libra when it the crosses the celestial equator going from north to south.
+Regardless of which constellation provides a backdrop for the sun on the September equinox, the sun is said to be at the first point of (the sign) Libra when it the crosses the celestial equator going from north to south.

 Libra in history and myth.
 Several thousands of years ago – around 2,000 B.C. – the ancient Babylonians apparently associated this constellation with scales or a balance.
 Quite possibly, this association was made because the sun on the autumn equinox shone in front of the stars of Libra at that time.
 It’s at the equinox that the world realizes its seasonal and temporal balance, between the extremes of heat and cold, and with day and night of equal length all over the globe.
 Metaphorically, Libra the Scales serves as an age-old symbol of divine justice, harmony and balance.

 In contrast to their Babylonian forebears, the ancient Greeks seemed to regard Libra as the outstretched claws of the constellation Scorpius the Scorpion.
-In fact, the names for Libra’s two brightest stars are Arabic terms that harken back to these olden times when Scorpius reigned as a double or super constellation.
+In fact, the names for Libra’s two brightest stars are Arabic terms that hearken back to these olden times when Scorpius reigned as a double or super constellation.
 Zubenelgenubi translates into “the southern claw of the Scorpion” and Zubeneschamali into “the northern claw of the Scorpion.”

-The Romans, though inheriting much of the Greek tradition, again revived Libra as the only inanimate constellation of the Zodiac.
+The Romans, though inheriting much of the Greek tradition, again revived Libra as the only inanimate constellation of the zodiac.
 In Roman thought, the constellation Virgo is the embodiment of Astraea, the Starry Goddess, holding Libra, the Scales of Justice.

 Astrologers regard Libra as the second air sign, ruled over by the planet Venus.
 Although astronomy and astrology have been intertwined historically, they are now regarded as separate disciplines.
 Astrology assumes the positions of heavenly bodies have certain influences over human affairs which most modern-day astronomers regard as unfounded.